warp-contracts/warp-wasm-templates/assemblyscript/README.md

 ### Current implementation limitations

 Please note, that current implementation for AssemblyScript has its limits.
-RedStone SDK's **Smarteave.readContractState method** which allows to read other contracts' state is not supported.
+Warp SDK's **Smarteave.readContractState method** which allows to read other contracts' state is not supported.
 It will be available in other implementation - Rust and Go - which will be soon released and enabled to use.

 ### Installation